 For us, it wasn’t an option.
 We’re hiking with two dogs, and mountain huts don’t take dogs.

 I wrote about how to choose the right pack size in the hiking backpack sizing guide, if you want the full version.
-For the Pyrenees, we wanted to make sure we have enough volume for a 7-day route, a frame that transfers weight onto your hips rather than your shoulders, and as light as possible without sacrificing structure.
+For the Pyrenees, we wanted enough volume for a 9-day route, a frame that transfers weight onto your hips rather than your shoulders, and as light as possible without sacrificing structure.

 I went with the Simond Forclaz MT900 in 50+10L at €149.99.
-It weighs 1.43kg empty, which is genuinely light for a pack this size, and is rated for loads up to 12kg.
-The back panel is height-adjustable, the ventilated mesh frame keeps air moving, and there are seven pockets – three in the main body, two on the lid, two on the hip belt.
-The hip belt pockets are the ones I use most: phone, snacks, lip balm, done.
-It also comes with a rain cover included.
-I tested it loaded at around 9kg on a one-night overnighter before the Pyrenees trip, and the weight sat on my hips the way it should.
+It weighs 1.43kg empty, rated for loads up to 12kg, with a height-adjustable back panel and seven pockets.
+I tested it loaded at around 9kg on a one-night overnighter before the trip, and the weight sat on my hips the way it should.

 The camping cookware section at Decathlon usually has prices on the shelf.
 That day, that section didn’t.
 I picked up several mugs one by one, comparing weight, chose the lightest one, and discovered at the till that it was €19.99.
 Titanium, as it turns out, costs more than aluminium.
 I did not know this.
 I do now.